ecaroth/chrome-extension-message-relay/README.md

 To start using the message relay, simply include the file message_relay.js at all levels of your extension you need communication.
 The message relay can be used:

 * In iframes on the page
+* In iframes shims on the page (used to shim an iframe's contents with another iframe served from the chrome extension URL to bypass CSP restrictions in extensions that work in Gmail)
 * On the page itself (injected into the page's context)
 * In your content scripts
 * In the extension's context (background pages/scripts)